 7 tips for using competitor intelligence in your social strategy

-1. Set performance goals
+1. Set realistic goals

-Understanding how well your competitors’ social posts perform makes it much easier to set realistic goals for your own content.
+Understanding how well your competitors’ social posts perform makes it much easier to set realistic performance goals for your own content.

 This is especially helpful when you’re starting a new account or adding a new social platform to your social strategy, since you don’t have a lot of your own data to work from yet.
-But even when you have an established social presence, understanding what your competitors are up to (and what kinds of results they’re getting) helps keep your expectations realistic in a constantly changing field.

 A good social media competitive analysis tool will give you an easy overview of your competitors’ top-performing posts based on the metrics that matter most to you.
-In combination with benchmarking tools that compare overall account performance, this gives you a clear sense of the possibilities within your niche.

-2. Understand your results
+2. Analyze your results vs. your competitors’

 Just as a competitive analysis helps you know what to expect and how to plan, it also helps you understand your results after the fact.
 This is particularly useful if you see an unexpected result or an overall change in the trends of your social performance.